purduehackers/door-opener/README.md

 ## Building/deployment

+**Warning**: most of the code in this repository assumes that you have a user account named `hackers` on your Pi.

+This project can be built on the Raspbian OS Lite image.
+However, since the project displays a GUI, you do need X11 installed (read below).

 Due to the GPIO libraries used, this project should be built directly on the door opener.
 SSH into the door opener, pull any changes, and run `cargo build --release`.
 If you are a member of Purdue Hackers and would like to contribute to door opener,